Are you wondering if is Guadalajara safe or not?

 Take into account that Mexico City is visited by many more tourists each year.

-Consider staying at a hotel or a more secure location when considering where to stay in Guadalajara.
+Consider staying at a hotel or one of the many top-rated hostels as a secure location when deciding where to stay in Guadalajara.

 So long as you take with you your common sense when thinking of your places to visit in Guadalajara you’ll be fine.

-Also, learn to understand the culture and not to disrespect it.
-I recommend you protect your valuables, and triple check before getting into a taxi.
+Also, learn to understand the culture and not disrespect it.
+I recommend you protect your valuables, and triple-check before getting into a taxi.

 There are some really good anti-theft backpacks on the market today that can assist you in concealing your valuables in an intelligent way.